 When you have rewritten your script and want to resubmit, you have two options.
 The first is to go through FilmFreeway to purchase another set of notes to keep working on new drafts and get a feeling of where your consultant thinks your scripts stands.
 The second option is to simply email us your new draft at email@example.com labeled as a new draft and this will be the draft we judge off of.
 This draft can be switched out at no additional cost until the final resubmissions deadline.
 After quarter-finalists are announced, those still in the competition can continue to receive as many consultations as they like until that phase of the competition ends.
 The same process occurs with the semi-finalist period.
 Judges evaluate the final scripts, and they choose the Grand Prize Winner, First Runner Up and Second Runner Up.

 Do I have a better chance of winning if I work with one of your script consultants?

 The best chance of winning is by submitting the best script possible.
-There is no guarantee that a winner will be chosen from those who use our script consultants' but we believe their experience can only help improve your script and your chances to win should you take advantage of their expertise.
-Ultimately, the writing is up to you but we will help you get your script ready to be shown to managers, agents, producers and executives.
+There is no guarantee that a winner will be chosen from those who use our script consultants, but we believe their experience will help improve your script and your chances to win should you take advantage of their expertise.
+Ultimately, the writing is up to you, but we will help you get your script ready to show to managers, agents, producers and executives.
 Your script will leave this competition in better shape than when it came in, if you take advantage of the guidance we offer.

 Do I have to use your script consultants to enter the competition?

-No. You can enter by paying the basic entry fee ($40), which doesn’t include consultation or re-submission.
-However we do offer special rates for script consulting services and re-submission so it may be worth your while to see if we can help you!
-However, no notes or re-submission are required, just available, and you can choose to take advantage of this service at any time you wish.
+As we offer extremely reasonable rates for script consulting services and re-submission, it may be worth your while to see if we can help you!
+However, again, notes or re-submission aren’t required, just available, and you can choose to take advantage of this service at any time you wish.

 What happens to the entries?
 How does the competition unfold?